VanishedAIR/DIYmyCar/README.md

-This is a user-friendly website that serves the purpose of guiding users through repairing/working on the little things that typically cost a lot if they were to go to a mechanic.
-It provides a comprehensive step-by-step guide with pictures from various sources to help users better.
-This is a straightforward website that uses only HTML, CSS, and a little bit of JS.
+# DIY Car Repair Guide

+This is a user-friendly website designed to guide users through minor car repairs and maintenance tasks.
+These small fixes can save significant costs compared to visiting a mechanic.
+The website provides comprehensive, step-by-step guides with pictures sourced from various creators to enhance understanding and usability.

+## Technologies Used
+The website is built using:
+- **HTML**
+- **CSS**
+- **JavaScript**

-I built this website on my own after learning all 3 languages from YouTube.
+I developed this website independently after learning these technologies through YouTube tutorials.

+## Future Improvements
+While the website is functional, there are areas for improvement:
+- Reducing HTML complexity for better maintainability.
-Improvements are possible, such as reducing HTML complexity or enhancing the visual appeal for a cleaner look.
+- Enhancing the visual design for a cleaner and more professional look.

+## Usage Policy
-This site is for **personal use only**.
-Content is sourced from various creators with **attribution provided**.
-If you have any concerns about the content, please contact the **original creators.**
+This site is intended for **personal use only**.
+Content is sourced from various creators, with proper **attribution provided**.
+If you have concerns about specific content, please reach out to the **original creators**.

-**Updates:**
-	**1/15/24:**
-		- Part 1 of the changes includes:
+## Updates
+### 1/15/24
-		  - a new navbar with a search feature (underworks),
+- Introduced a new navbar with a search feature (currently under development).
-		  - the whole website follows the theme of white/pink,
+- Updated the theme to a white and pink color scheme.
-		  - Warning is no longer just plain text but rather a popup style,
+- Converted the warning message from plain text to a popup style.
-		  - Probably going to add sections of information with supporting images instead of just big blocks of text.
+- Planned improvements to divide large text blocks into sections with supporting images.

-	**10/21/24:**
+### 10/21/24
-		- Currently under work as of right now, to update the CSS to make it look more professional
+- Began updating the CSS to achieve a more professional look (work in progress).

+---
+Feel free to explore the site and provide feedback for further enhancements!